data-manavpatil/PlayPy/README.md

 ## Key Features

 - **Web Development**: Explore projects showcasing web development using Python frameworks.
-- **Automation**: Discover scripts and applications designed to automate tasks and enhance productivity
+- **Automation**: Discover scripts and applications designed to automate tasks and enhance productivity.
 - **Clean Code Philosophy**: Emphasizing readability, maintainability, and scalability, each project adheres to best coding practices.

 ## Technologies Used

 - Python
 - Django

 ## How to Explore

 1. Clone this repository to your local machine using `git clone`.